o0oke/o0oke.github.com/post/misc.md

 <br>
 ## Chapter 3 - Others

 Here are some contact references in addition to the previous section.
-General speaking, it's a long story on the social network experience.
+General speaking, it's a long story on my social network experience.

-* I used product of Tencent, like QQ, Qzone when I begin my university life, and then the PAOPAO of netease, UC, OICQ, Yahoo messager, and I begin use the nick name 'Evel' when I play game with friend about 2001, after graduation I use the ChinaRen for contact with classmates.
+* I used product of Tencent, like QQ<i class="fa fa-qq" aria-hidden="true" style="color:blue"></i>, Qzone when I begin my university life, and then the PAOPAO of netease, UC, OICQ, Yahoo messager, and I begin use the nick name 'Evel' when I play game with friend about 2001, after graduation I use the ChinaRen for contact with classmates.
-* I begin to use MSN, Skype when I worked in Wistron from 2005-2009.
+* I begin to use MSN, Skype<i class="fa fa-skype" aria-hidden="true"></i> when I worked in Wistron from 2005-2009.
-* I start to use product of Google, like Gtalk, BUZZ, and later google+ <i class="fa fa-google-plus"></i>, also Facebook, Twitter, Whatsapp when I worked in NV shenzhen, and keep my Google Voice number +1 5708800119 by now, maybe you can leave a message if you are abroad.
+* I start to use product of Google, like Gtalk, BUZZ, and later google+ <i class="fa fa-google-plus"></i>, also Facebook<i class="fa fa-facebook-official" aria-hidden="true" style="color:blue"></i> , Twitter<i class="fa fa-twitter" aria-hidden="true">, Whatsapp<i class="fa fa-whatsapp" aria-hidden="true"></i> when I worked in NV shenzhen, and keep my Google Voice number +1 5708800119 by now, maybe you can leave a message if you are abroad.
 Sure I can reveive the message freely by email.
 * I have one <i class="fa fa-weibo" style="color:red"></i>, just called 'Evel' but I haven't used it for a long time since I using <i class="fa fa-weixin" style="color:green"></i>. :(
-* Yes, now I setup the personal site here and a messager which can got the message from <a href="https://www.evel.cn/msg.html" target="_blank">message page</a> of this side.
+* Yes, now I setup the personal site here and a messager which can receive the message from <a href="https://www.evel.cn/msg.html" target="_blank">message page</a> of this side.